 The point of these standards is to ensure compatibility across an entire multi-token blockchain ecosystem.

-At the time of writing (October 2019) Binance Chain is based on a delegated proof of stake (DPOS) consensus mechanism, with plans to migrate to proof of stake (POS) down the line.
+Binance Chain is based on a delegated proof of stake (DPOS) consensus mechanism.

 Why is BNB needed to pay gas fees?

-Sending transactions or performing other functions on Binance Chain will incur a small gas fee.
-These fees are paid to the validators who operate nodes, find blocks and process transactions on the Binance Chain.
+Sending transactions or performing other functions on the two Binance blockchains will incur a small gas fee.
+These fees are paid to the validators who operate nodes, find blocks and process transactions on the Binance Smart/Chain.

 These gas fees are required for two reasons.